 Now set the Selected slot number back to 0.
 Tick the box "flash additional ROM" and click on "Flash .rbf/ROM".
 Two file requesters will open - please observe closely what each file requester is for!
 The first file you need to choose is the FPGA core, the second file is the ROM file that belongs to the core.
 These two files will be distributed with each Chameleon update.
-Make sure to select the right core file for the hardware (v2 is the hardware that does not require a breakout cable).
 After choosing the second file, the flash process will be started without further notice.
 Again, this is an engineering tool, so we have to give another word of Caution: The contents of the flash slot will be erased without any user interaction!